 The low-voltage drive combined with the Instruct control unit provides flexibility for data visualization, various troubleshooting options, and customer protection.
 The compact design of the combination addresses footprint concerns, and the additional data aid in diagnosing failure modes and improving future designs.

-Access to downhole sensor data and intake pressure mode enabled well production optimization and saved the client USD 486,910 for one well over the course of one year.
+Access to downhole sensor data and intake pressure mode enabled well production optimization and saved the customer USD 500,000 for one well over the course of one year.
 The technology helped other wells achieve similar results.